shtayeb/RssFeed/Readme.md

 ### Not Started

-- Pagination for posts list page
+- Create feed follow/unfollow CRUD
 - Email notification for your feed - when new post is added

-- Create feed follow/unfollow CRUD
-- user followings feeds page
+- User followings feeds page
 - /user/feeds scoped to the user

 ### Done
+- [x] Pagination for posts list page
 - [x] Use session management package
 - [x] Setup Middleware
 - [x] Setup Middleware group with go-chi for authenticated routes